AlexDom513/AutoDistance/README.md

 # autoDistance
-FPGA project to automatically control/maintain the position of a ball on a ramp.
+FPGA project to automatically control/maintain the position of a cart on a ramp.